 After much dialogue in between, Socrates finally brings home the positive point of the entire dialogue: Know thyself.

 This, at heart, was Socrates’ basic theme.
 I covered this idea in depth in post 8 about the detriments of the unexamined life.
-As I mentioned in that post, Socrates did not originate this idea, for it was pretty extensive in the classical Greek world, even being one of the three maxims inscribed in the forecourt of the Temple of Apollo at Delphi.8 But whereas others merely gave lip service to it, Socrates adopted it as a guiding principle of life.
+Socrates did not originate this idea, as I mentioned in that post.
+It was pretty extensive in the classical Greek world.
+In fact, it was one of the three maxims inscribed in the forecourt of the Temple of Apollo at Delphi.8 But whereas others merely gave lip service to it, Socrates adopted it as a guiding principle of life.